EnderBOI69420FUNNYNUMBER/Slushia/README.md

-## Hi!
-I'm Slushia.
+## Hi!.
-My name's Bria, a developer that specializes in Node and C#, and welcome to my GitHub!
+I'm Slushia (or Bria), a developer that specializes in Node and C#, and welcome to my GitHub!
 I mainly do backend, but also do a little bit of frontend, depending on the project.

 ### Interests
 - 💻 Computers